fregante/list-github-dir-content/README.md

 A GitHub personal token, get one here: https://github.com/settings/tokens

-#### getDetails
+#### getFullData

 Type: `boolean`

 Default: `false`

-Only available in `viaTreesApi`.
+When set to `true`, an array of metadata objects is returned instead of an array of file paths.
+Note that the metadata objects of `viaTreesApi` and `viaContentsApi` are different.

-When set to `true`, returns an array of metadata objects instead of an array of file paths.
-See the [GitHub API docs](https://developer.github.com/v3/git/trees/#response) for an example of how this metadata is structured.
+Take a look at the docs for either the [Git Trees API](https://developer.github.com/v3/git/trees/#response) and the [Contents API](https://developer.github.com/v3/repos/contents/#response) to see how the respective metadata is structured.

 ## License